Police: Hunt continues for armed teacher who kidnapped student

 A January 30 investigative report, also provided by Whatley, includes statements from Elizabeth and Cummins, both of whom denied they'd kissed.
 Cummins called Elizabeth "a really good friend" and said she came to see him when she needed someone to calm her down.

-"He loves his wife and has never cheated on his wife and would never do anything to jeopardize his marriage," the report said of Cummins, who had taught at Culleoka since 2011.
+"He loves his wife and has never cheated on his wife and would never do anything to jeopardize his marriage," the report said of Cummins, who had taught at Culleoka Unit School since 2011.

 Elizabeth said, like many students, she looked to Cummins as a counselor.
 She's been to church with him, she said.
-He never made her feel uncomfortable and he never touched her, except for the occasional fist bump.
-He also grabbed her hands one time to calm her down, she said, according to the report.
+According to the report, he never made her feel uncomfortable and he never touched her, except for the occasional fist bump.
+He also grabbed her hands one time to calm her down, she said.

 A faculty member identified in the report as "Teacher 1" said she had seen Elizabeth in Cummins' classroom a great deal and felt Cummins "should have a better boundary between his role as the student's teacher and the student's friend."